openforis/sepal-doc/docs/source/workflows/area_estimation.rst

            lc -> nf;
         }

-When creating your own decision tree, be sure to specify if your classification scheme was derived from a template, including the Intergovernmental Panel on Climate Change (IPCC) land-use categories, CORINE land cover (CLC), or land cover and land use, landscape (LUCAS).
+When creating your own decision tree, be sure to specify if your classification scheme was derived from a template, including the IPCC land-use categories, CORINE land cover (CLC), or land cover and land use, landscape (LUCAS).

--   If applicable, your classification scheme should be consistent with the national land cover and land use definitions.
+-   If applicable, your classification scheme should be consistent with the national land cover and land-use definitions.
 -   In cases where the classification scheme definition is different from the national definition, you will need to provide a reason.

-Create a detailed definition for each land cover and land use change class included in the classification scheme.
-We recommend you include measurable thresholds.
+Create a detailed definition for each land cover and land-use change class included in the classification scheme.
+We recommend that you include measurable thresholds.

-Our classification will take place in Brazil, in an area of the Amazon rainforest undergoing deforestation.
+Our classification will take place in an area of the Amazon rainforest undergoing deforestation in Brazil.

--   We'll define Forest as an area containing more than 70% of tree cover. ii.
+-   We'll define Forest as an area containing more than 70% of tree cover.
     We'll define Non-forest as areas with less than 70% of tree cover.
-This will capture urban areas, water, and agricultural fields.
+This will capture urban areas, water and agricultural fields.

 -   For creating your own classifications, here's some things to keep in mind:

     -   It is important to have definitions for each of the classes.
-A lack of clear definitions of the land cover classes can make the quality of the resulting maps difficult to assess, and challenging for others to use.
+A lack of clear definitions of the land cover classes can make the quality of the resulting maps difficult to assess and challenging for others to use.
 The definitions you come up with now will probably be working definitions that you find you need to modify as you move through the land cover classification process.

     .. note::

         As you become more familiar with the landscape, data limitations, and the ability of the land cover classification methods to discriminate some classes better than others, you will undoubtedly need to update your definitions.

     -   As you develop your definitions, you should be relating back to your applications.
-Make sure that your definitions meet your project objectives.
-For example, if you are creating a map to be used as part of your United Nations Framework Convention on Climate Change (UNFCCC) greenhouse gas reporting documents, you will need to make sure that your definition of forest meets the needs of this application.
+Make sure that your definitions meet your project objectives (e.g. if you are creating a map to be used as part of your United Nations Framework Convention on Climate Change [UNFCCC] greenhouse gas reporting documents, you will need to make sure that your definition of forest meets the needs of this application.

     .. note::

         The above land cover tree is an excerpt of text from the Methods and Guidance from the Global Forest Observations Initiative (GFOI) document that describes the Intergovernmental Panel on Climate Change (IPCC) 2003 Good Practice Guidance (GPG) forest definition and suggestions to consider when drafting your forest definition.
 When creating your own decision tree, be sure to specify if your definitions follow a specific standard (e.g. using ISO standard Land Cover Meta-Language [LCML, ISO 19144-2] or similar).

     -   During this online training course, you will be mapping land cover across the landscape using the Landsat composite, a moderate resolution data set.
-You may develop definitions based upon your knowledge from the field or from investigating high resolution imagery.
-However, when deriving your land cover class definitions, it's also important to be aware of how the definitions relate to the data used to model the land cover.
+You may develop definitions based on your knowledge from the field or from investigating high-resolution imagery; however, when deriving your land cover class definitions, it's also important to be aware of how the definitions relate to the data used to model the land cover.

     .. note::